nodatime/nodatime/www/userguide/1.1.0/tzdb.md

+---
+layout: userguide
-Updating the time zone database in Noda Time
+title: Updating the time zone database in Noda Time
+category: library
+weight: 130
+---

 Noda Time comes with a version of the [tzdb](http://www.iana.org/time-zones) (aka zoneinfo) database, which is now hosted by IANA.
 This database changes over time, as countries decide to change their time zone rules.